Kuuuube/KuuubeTD/docs/general_usage.md

     `TABLET_OFFSET_X`: The X axis offset to apply to `TABLET_MAX_X_POS` in tablet coordinates to change the position of the tablet area.
 (Offsets are added from the top left corner.)

     `TABLET_OFFSET_Y`: The Y axis offset to apply to `TABLET_MAX_Y_POS` in tablet coordinates to change the position of the tablet area.
 (Offsets are added from the top left corner.)

+- If your tablet is reporting pressure when hovering but maxes at the correct pressure it may require a pressure deadzone or if it's reporting pressure when hovering and sending pressure over the max it may require a pressure offset.
+To find the pressure values your tablet is reporting, run `KuuubeTD/debugger.py`.
+Then change the following variables in `KuuubeTD/user_constants.py`:

+    `PRESSURE_DEADZONE`: All pressure values at or below this value will be ignored.

+    `PRESSURE_OFFSET`: Adds this value to the pressure.
+(Use a negative offset if your tablet is reporting pressure too high)